Elispreng/Grocery_Sales/README.md

 ![alt text](https://github.com/Elispreng/Project_1/blob/main/Images/Shap%20Bar%20Plot.png)

 ### Feature Comparison
 -The feature comparisons with Shap are  almost the same.
 The only difference is the fifth feature.
-In  Shap, it is Outlet type and and in the original random forest  the fifth feature was snack foods.
+In  Shap, it is Outlet type and and in the original random forest  and the fifth feature was snack foods.

 #### Visual 4: Shap Summary Dot Plot
 ![alt text](https://github.com/Elispreng/Project_1/blob/main/Images/Shap%20Summary%20Plot2.png)